nosyda/nosyda.github.io/airbnb_dataset_analysis_project.md

   <img src="images/airbnb_dataset_analysis_image_reduced.jpg?raw=true"/>

 **Project description:**
-<br>The objective will be to load the data, clean and format it, before exploring and analyzing it.</br>
+<br>The objective will be to load the data, clean and format it, before exploring and analyzing it.

 Here is the purpose of the analysis: